plger/RNAontheBENCH/README.md

 ![plot of chunk seqcDiffEG](vignettes/RNAontheBENCH_files/figure-html/seqcDiffEG-1.png)

 The function produces 4 plots, the right-hand ones being simply a zoom-in of the left ones.
 The top row represents the comparison between cell lines A and B, which the bottom row represents the comparison of C and D, which are two different mixtures of cell lines A and B. The results can be roughly read as a ROC curve, with the important caveat that true positives are simply assumed to be true.
+"X" indicates, for each curve, the 0.01 P-value (or otherwise specified in the function's call).

 Of note, the cell lines are _very_ different from one another, and the high degree of replication makes this a rather simple task for differential expression analysis.
-For this reason, we would recommend concentrating on the (slightly more subtle) C vs D comparison, and eventually to reduce the number of replicates used.
+For this reason, we recommend interpreting these results with care, concentrating on the (slightly more subtle) C vs D comparison, and eventually reducing the number of replicates used.
 This can all be done using the `between.groups` and `inner.groups` paramters of the `seqc.diff()` and `seqc.diff.example()` functions (see `?seqc.diff`).
 The default parameter values `between.groups=1:5, inner.groups=list(c(1,2,3),c(4,5))` indicate that replicates 1 to 5 will be used for comparison between groups, while for comparison within group replicates c(1,2,3) will be compared to replicates c(4,5) in each group.

+# Reporting issues

+Please report issues on the <a href="https://github.com/plger/RNAontheBENCH">github repository</a>.